xhostcom/kickoff_tailwind/README.md

 - [name_of_person](https://github.com/basecamp/name_of_person)

 ### Tailwind CSS by default
 With Rails 6 we have webpacker by default now.
 Using PostCSS we can install Tailwind as a base CSS framework to harness.
-I prefer Tailwind due to it's un-opinionated approach.

 ## How it works